 Monster, I think, people would like it more if it sounded better.
 I don’t think the mix turned out the way it could have.
 I’m not happy with the way it sounds.
 Like Creatures of the Night, which had an iconic sound, the songs on Monster would have had a completely different impact if there was a different mix and sound.
 I just think Sonic Boom is a better sounding record.
 And it was the same group of people in the same studio both times.
 Same engineer, same everything.
 But sometimes people’s points of view are different than the end result.
 And my point of view on what it should have sounded like was different than what it ended up sounding like.
-You mentioned Alice Cooper earlier.
-What was it like working with him?

 I did 13 tours with Alice.
 And he’s one of the nicest guys you’ll ever meet.
 He’s a real character and a legend, of course.
 Billion Dollar Babies had a big influence on me as a kid.
 The same thing with KISS.
 I was a huge fan of them growing up.
 So, being able to play with music icons who I grew up admiring is a real thrill.